-Character artists are the driving force that fills three-dimensional worlds with people, animals, magical creatures, and everything else that breathes life into a chosen setting.
-They represent a kind of transit station where all the paths of pre-production converge, and the concept art is transformed into a real and concrete 3D model.
-Next, animators take the baton.
+The character artists are like a station where all the pre-production paths converge and the concept art is transformed into a real and concrete 3D model.
+Next, the baton is taken by the animators.
 However, this is only a rough sketch, an outline of the true functionality of character artists, giving an approximate idea of their functions in game development.

 What is remarkable in this work is that it requires a combination of seemingly incompatible qualities.
 Technical accuracy goes hand in hand with artistic expression, and fantasy intersects with precise anatomical knowledge.
-Thanks to these combinations, artists have a unique opportunity to create game characters and creatures that ultimately become the project’s hallmark.
+Thanks to these combinations, artists have a unique opportunity to create game characters and creatures, which eventually become the hallmark of the project.

 Let’s try to look behind the scenes of this fascinating art of creating characters – interesting discoveries are surely waiting for us.